 Donnie Gallant lives in Hazelbrook, PEI.
-For about half a year now, at a cost of \$1200 a month, the provincial government has been supplying him and nine other local residents with bottled water.
+For about half a year now, at a cost of \$1200 a month, the provincial government has been supplying him and nine other Hazelbrook residents with bottled water.

 The reason?
-Health Canada says drinking water should contain less than 30 nanograms per litre of certain human-made chemicals called PFAS.
+Health Canada says drinking water should contain no more than 30 nanograms per litre of certain human-made chemicals called PFAS.
 Yet some nearby wells contain over 700 nanograms per litre.
+A nearby abandoned dump may be to blame.
+Groundwater tests showed levels of over 2000 nanograms per litre.
+Those figures are worrisome!

-ABOUT PFAS
+ABOUT PFAS CHEMICALS

 What are PFAS chemicals and why are they dangerous?
 The term PFAS is short for perfluoroalkyl and polyfluoroalkyl substances.
-First created in the late 1930s, these substances resist heat, grease, and water.
-That's why, since the 1950s, they have been used to make a huge range of products-everything from cookware to takeout containers, carpets, firefighting products, and even makeup.
-Some 9000 PFAS compounds are used in industries and consumer goods.
+First created in the late 1930s, these synthetic substances resist heat, grease, and water which makes them highly versatile.
+That's why, since the 1950s, they have been used to manufacture a huge range of products-everything from cookware to takeout containers, carpets, firefighting products, and even makeup.
+In all, some 9000 PFAS compounds are used in various industries and consumer goods.

 PFAS are so tough, they're called forever chemicals.
-They have a unique structure.
-Chains of carbon atoms fuse to fluorine atoms.
-They form what's called a carbon-fluorine bond-one of the strongest bonds in chemistry.
-This bond isn't easily damaged by heat, sunlight, or biological activity.
-So PFAS can stay intact for thousands of years.
+They have a unique structure that contains chains of carbon atoms fused to fluorine atoms, forming what's known as a carbon-fluorine bond-one of the strongest bonds in chemistry.
+It is almost impossible for this bond to be damaged by heat, sunlight, or biological activity.
+That means PFAS can stay intact for thousands of years.